 “SAR dogs have to work with the handler as a team, to not be blindly obedient to the handler,” she continues.
 “If the dog knows there is scent in one direction and the handler directs the dog to another area, the dog must insist that the handler is wrong and indicate by the trained signal that there is scent here, not there.”

-Such is the case in a search involving a father of four who disappeared with his eldest son in early June when their canoe flipped over on a Pennsylvania creek.
+Conditions did indeed change in the case of a search involving a father of four.
+The man disappeared with his eldest son when their canoe flipped over in a Pennsylvania creek.
 The son’s body was found upstream, but it was more than two months until the father’s body was found, 10 miles from the spot of the accident.
-Bulanda and other volunteers and their dogs had searched different areas of the creek and adjoining river, from the grassy banks to a small dam, to no avail.
+Bulanda and other volunteers and their dogs had searched different areas of the creek and adjoining river, from the grassy banks to a small dam, with no results.

 Handlers know the dog has a “hit” when their body language changes.
-This is often followed by a “trained alert,” which could be barking, whining or, in some water searches, biting at the water, says SAR volunteer B. Diane Whetsel.
-Whetsel co-founded Search Dogs Southwest, a volunteer group that works with fire and police departments, as well as with FEMA.
-She has found herself working everything from a hurricane (her partner, Dr. Kim Lark’s chocolate Labrador, Hershey, had to go into semi-retirement after hurting his back searching through wreckage left by Hurricane Opal in the Florida panhandle) to assisting the local police force on a homicide case.
+This is often followed by a “trained alert,” which could be barking, whining, or, in some water searches, biting at the water, says SAR volunteer B. Diane Whetsel.
+Whetsel co-founded Search Dogs Southwest, a volunteer group that works with fire and police departments and FEMA.
+She has found herself working everything from a hurricane (her canine partner, Hershey the Labrador Retriever, went into semi-retirement after hurting his back searching through wreckage left by Hurricane Opal in the Florida panhandle) to assisting the local police force on a homicide case.

-SAR workers are remarkably nonchalant when discussing cadaver searches, but point out that they must remain calm and collected under pressure – especially in the face of the many unpleasant aspects of their work.
-This can be difficult when dealing with a family that is observing the search of a loved one.
+SAR workers are remarkably nonchalant when discussing cadaver searches.
+But they point out that they must remain calm and collected under pressure — especially in the face of the many unpleasant aspects of their work.
+This can be difficult when dealing with a family that is observing the search for a loved one.

 SAR volunteers warn prospective searchers that this is not an activity for just any person or dog.
-According to Susan, the conditions are often horrendous, the hours are usually bad (searches, after all, seem to never happen at convenient times), and searchers are always on call.
-But the hard work pays off for the volunteers – whether human or dog – as they provide an invaluable gift to families in need.
+According to Susan, the conditions are often terrible, the hours are usually bad (searches seem to never happen at convenient times), and searchers are always on call.
+But the hard work pays off for the volunteers, whether human or canine, as they provide an invaluable gift to families in need.